vmware-tanzu/velero/site/content/docs/main/locations.md

 Velero has two custom resources, `BackupStorageLocation` and `VolumeSnapshotLocation`, that are used to configure where Velero backups and their associated persistent volume snapshots are stored.

-A `BackupStorageLocation` is defined as a bucket or a prefix within that bucket under which all Velero data is stored, and a set of additional provider-specific fields (AWS region, Azure storage account, etc.).
-The bucket or prefix you use must be dedicated to only Velero's use.
-Velero assumes it has control over the location you provide, either the entire bucket or the folder.
-If you provide a prefix, then the bucket is safe for multiple uses.
+A `BackupStorageLocation` is defined as a bucket or a prefix within a bucket under which all Velero data is stored and a set of additional provider-specific fields (AWS region, Azure storage account, etc.).
+Velero assumes it has control over the location you provide so you should use a dedicated bucket or prefix.
+If you provide a prefix, then the rest of the bucket is safe to use for multiple purposes.
 The [API documentation][1] captures the configurable parameters for each in-tree provider.

 A `VolumeSnapshotLocation` is defined entirely by provider-specific fields (AWS region, Azure resource group, Portworx snapshot type, etc.) The [API documentation][2] captures the configurable parameters for each in-tree provider.